evilsocket/gibson/README.md

 Number of milliseconds between each cron schedule, do not put a value higher than 1000.

+### gc_ratio

+If max_memory is reached, data that is not being accessed in this amount of time ( i.e. gc_ratio 1h = data that is not being accessed in the last hour ) get deleted to release memory for the server.

+### max_mem_cron

+Check if max memory usage is reached every 'max_mem_cron' seconds.

+### expired_cron

+Check for expired items every 'expired_cron' seconds.

 * * *

 ## Using the console client